MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-prepare-ios-app.md

 # Tutorial: Prepare your iOS app for native authentication

-This tutorial demonstrates how to add Microsoft Authentication Library (MSAL) native auth SDK framework to your iOS Swift app.
+This tutorial demonstrates how to add Microsoft Authentication Library (MSAL) native authentication SDK framework to your iOS Swift app.

 In this tutorial, you learn how to:

-- Get the MSAL Native Auth SDK Framework code.
+- Get the MSAL native authentication SDK Framework code.
 - Build the MSAL Framework.
 - Embed MSAL framework in iOS app.
 - Create SDK instance.